ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 !!! note

-    When you create or edit a content item that contains an *Image* or an *Image asset* field, you can perform basic image editing functions by using an [Image Editor](../image_management/edit_images.md).
+    When you create or edit a content item that contains an *Image* or an *Image asset* field, you can perform basic image editing functions using an [Image Editor](../image_management/edit_images.md).

 ### Edit Rich Text fields

-You fill in Rich Text fields by using an online editor.
+You fill in Rich Text fields using an online editor.
 Its options appear when you click inside the field box.

 ![Online editor menu](img/online_editor_menu.png "Online editor menu")